 - Use offshore resource-funds to compliment whatever is needed within.

-If people are left to live by trading what they produce by themselves, they will wisely improve their products and trade with their neighbors, since foreign goods will be dangerously expensive for them.
+If people are left to live by trading what they produce by themselves, they will wisely improve their products and trade with their neighbors.
 If they are not given import subsidy from government’s exploitation of other people’s resources, they will learn to produce things in order to have something to trade.
 But as long as there is easy fund from exporting seized resources, there will be no compulsion among government assistants and beneficiaries for local productivity, nor in buying Nigerian to grow the naira.

 Adewale Sogunro, “Senator Murray-Bruce: purchasing Nigerian goods to build Nigeria” in PremiumTimes, February 29, 2016. https://opinion.premiumtimesng.com/2016/02/29/171434-2/ retrieved 24th November, 2019.